Paolo Imbalzano

 If some of this resonates, you are welcome to book a free 20-minute consultation.

-We can think together about what you are looking for, answer any questions you may have, and get a sense of whether this way of working feels like a good fit.
+We can talk about what is troubling you and whether this way of working feels like a good fit.

 No pressure.

 My work is grounded in relational psychotherapy.
-Together, we make sense of your experience carefully, while also paying attention to what helps greater safety and stability become possible over time.
+That means the therapeutic relationship matters.
+Together, we make sense of your experience, while also paying attention to what happens emotionally, physically, and relationally as we do so.

 Where helpful, therapy may include:

-• Deep Brain Reorienting (DBR) — working carefully with shock and threat responses
+• Deep Brain Reorienting (DBR) — for shock and threat responses that can sit underneath symptoms

-• Sensorimotor Psychotherapy — exploring how experience may be held in the body
+• Sensorimotor Psychotherapy — to work with how experience may be held in the body

-• Parts work and ego-state-informed work — helping make sense of protective inner patterns
+• Parts work and ego-state-informed work — to make sense of protective inner patterns

-• EMDR — where appropriate for trauma processing
+• EMDR — in some cases, as part of trauma processing

-These approaches are not used mechanically or as isolated techniques.
-They are integrated within one relational therapeutic process, shaped around what feels most helpful and manageable for you.
+These approaches are not used mechanically or as stand-alone techniques.
+They are integrated within one therapeutic process and used where they genuinely fit.

 Trauma, the body, and the nervous system